The Department of Paper & Bioprocess Engineering offers Bachelor of Science degrees in three fields. Follow the links for descriptions and details:

 - Paper Engineering

-- Paper Science
+- Renewable Materials Science

 The bioprocess engineering program is a chemical engineering-based program with an emphasis on system sustainability, providing a broad base of study in the field of biological transformation, chemical transformation, biotechnology, environmental engineering, separation, transport, and optimization.
 The program prepares graduates to advance their studies and for professional positions in the bioprocess, bioenergy, pharmaceutical, and chemical industries.
 The College pioneered instruction for bioprocess engineering education in 2006, one of the first of its kind in the United States.